The battle's on for control of the video dial tone

 Videoconferencing is on the brink of widespread adoption.
 New services and software are enabling a high-speed Internet connection and standard desktop computer, smartphone or tablet to provide quality similar to the expensive systems that were once confined to corporate boardrooms.

-In fact, free chat services such as Apple Inc's FaceTime, Skype and Google+ are slowly making video a part of everyday life for many users outside of the workplace.
+In fact, free chat services such as Apple Inc's (AAPL.O) FaceTime, Skype and Google+ (GOOG.O) are slowly making video a part of everyday life for many users outside of the workplace.

 But one thing holding back its growth is that the technology is often proprietary.
 That makes many services incompatible with each other, so callers on Skype cannot hook up with people using Polycom, the No. 2 videoconferencing player, for example.